 Therefore, the crystal formula is Fo - 21.4 / 6 = Fc.
 Whereas, Fo is frequency of operation and Fc is frequency of the crystal.
-Some OEM's use different meanings so it's recommended to pay close attention to that.
+Some OEM's use different meanings for these acronyms so it's recommended to pay close attention to that fact.
 However, when ordering a new crystal it is best to give the vender only your operating frequency and let them figure out the rest.
-If a mistake is made by them they should correct it.
+If a mistake is done hopefully, they will honor any corrections needed under warranty.

-For transmit simplex (talk-around) you would mix CE1 (21.4 MHz below Fo) and CE101 (21.4 MHz) thus, coming out on Fo (no offset).
-For transmit to work a (Hub) repeater you would mix CE1 and CE102 (now being 26.4 MHz) thus, coming out with an offset of 5 MHz above CE1.
-Since this is for the latter, CE101 is not used and it left out of the unit.
-Only CE1 and CE102 are used.
+For transmit simplex (talk-around) you would mix CE1 (21.4 MHz below Fo) and CE101 (21.4 MHz) thus. coming out on Fo (no offset).
+For transmit to work a (Hub) repeater you would mix CE1 and CE102 (26.4 MHz) thus, coming out with an offset of 5 MHz above Fo (CE101 and CE2 are 5 MHz difference).
+Since this is for the latter, CE101 is not used and it left out of the unit and only CE1 and CE102 are used.

 For the VHF radio; the formula for the crystal is Fo -21.4 / 2.
-For example, SRG on 147.800 has a (base) crystal frequency of 63.200 MHz.
+For example, SRG on 147.800 has a base crystal frequency of 63.200 MHz.

-For the MX radio the crystal should be AT cut, in series resonant +- 10PPM (or better) 0-70C in third overtone mode, in a HC25-short holder; 0.364" would be best.
-The UM-1 holder of a height if .303" is best.
-Otherwise, you need to drill out the bottom of the element (lower image).
-Your results will vary.
-The lower right image shows the upper can is OEM (KXN6212) while the lower is a .430" may be acceptable.
+For the MX radio the crystal should be in series resonant +- 10PPM (or better) 0-70C in third overtone mode, in a HC25-short holder.
+Here's a chart for most of sizes.
 The other images show the stages of disassembly of the element.
-Note the two tiny ground straps to the case.
-The case can be soldered for reassembly.
-It's a very tricky process.
+Remember, about the two tiny ground straps to the case.
+Fortunately, the case can be soldered for reassembly.

-Control and current draw:
+• Control and current draw: